louiskwt/teach-myself-cs/database/cs50s/notes.md

 - Delete foreign key association first

 - FOREIGN KEY ...
 ON DELETE RESTRICT / NO ACTION / SET NULL / CASCADE

+# Deleted id

+- if id is set to AUTO_INCREMEN, it will reuse the delete id!